fbpx

 Uneven areas of a front garden can be emphasized, camouflaged, or otherwise enhanced by using decorative rocks.
 Work with the shape of the ground and create planting pockets.
 Use gravel around the driveway entrance to landscape subtle elevation differences.

-Decorative gravel in exposed aggregate concrete - exterior walkway ideas
+decorative gravel in exposed aggregate concrete - exterior walkway ideas

 12. Decorative gravel in exposed aggregate concrete